WalletWasabi/WasabiDoc/docs/why-wasabi/NetworkLevelPrivacy.md

 :::tip Everything over Tor!
 Wasabi broadcast transactions to only one peer over Tor, and immediately after that the peer is disconnected.
 :::

-#### Private UTXO retrieval

-The backend server served a constant filter table to all the clients over Tor.
-From those filters the clients figure out which blocks they are interested in and download them [and some false-positive blocks] from peers.
-One block per peer, and always over a fresh Tor stream.
-When a block was acquired, the peer was disconnected.
-Because of the end-to-end encryption of the onion network, it immediately defeats an ISP adversary and makes the already impossible job of the Sybil adversary even more impossible.
-The only adversary that could possibly overcome this would have to setup thousands of full nodes over onion and also break Tor itself.

 #### Adversaries identified
 - ISP